What Is Insulin Resistance?

 Insulin resistance is not just a precursor to diabetes.
 It is a central driver of nearly every major chronic disease process (10).
 When left unaddressed, it creates a cascade of downstream effects throughout the body:

-- Stubborn weight gain, high blood pressure, and unhealthy cholesterol levels
+- High blood pressure and unhealthy cholesterol levels

 - Chronic low-grade inflammation (12)